Critikid Logo

 Simpson's Paradox is a situation in statistics where a trend appears in different groups of data but reverses or disappears when the groups are combined.

-As first, these results seem contradictory, but they can be explained if Center A has a higher percentage of first-time test takers.
-If first-time test takers are less likely to pass, this could explain why Center A has a lower pass rate overall.
+The reason for this apparent contradiction is that Center A has a higher percentage of first-time test takers.
+Since first-time test takers are less likely to pass, Center A has a lower pass rate overall.

 Back to the Data Analysis Handbook